 - Maintaining body rigidity for excellent handling and precision.

 - Maintaining originial levels of noise insulation.

 - Providing a convenient storage compartment for the roof panel.

 - Providing a security system that functions with the top removed.

-The mid-engine, 2-seater NSX is powered by an all-aluminum, 3.0-liter V-6 which produces 270 hp and 210lbs-ft of torque.
-The normally aspirated engine is equipped with dual overhead cams, four valves per cylinder, a Variable Valve Timing and Lift Electronic Control (VTEC) system, and a Variable Volume Induction System intake configuration.
-The engine also offers Programmed Fuel Injection (pGM-FI) and a direct ignition system that uses an individual coil mounted atop each spark plug instead of a single coil for the entire system.
-A 5-speed manual transaxle is standard, with an electronically controlled 4-speed automatic with Formula One-inspired SportShift mode available as optional equipment.
+The mid-engine, 2-seater NSX is powered by an all-aluminum, 3.0-liter V-6, which produces 270 hp and 210 lbs-ft of torque.
+This normally aspirated engine is equipped with dual overhead cams, four valves per cylinder, a Variable Valve Timing and Lift Electronic Control (VTEC) system, and a Variable Volume Induction System intake configuration.
+The engine also offers Programmed Fuel Injection (PGM-FI) and a direct ignition system that uses an individual coil mounted atop each spark plug instead of a single coil for the entire system.
+A 5-speed manual trans axle is standard, with an electronically controlled 4-speed automatic with Formula One-inspired SportShift mode availableas optional equipmcnt.